-Ambrose's top finish in two races is 12th, and he'll be replaced in his hometown event in Tasmania by Scott Pye.
+Ambrose's top finish in two races this season was 12th.
+He was replaced for this weekend's V8 race in his home state of Tasmania by Scott Pye.